Offices & Departments

 MPS offers programming specific to First Nations students at schools in which there are large concentrations of First Nations students with the goal of ensuring that the students meet the same rigorous standards as all students.
 Services include native language revitalization classes and academic advisors.

-The GE Schools Grant supports Milwaukee Public Schools to implement the Common Core State Standards and help students in achieving educational best practices.
+The GE Schools Grant supports Milwaukee Public Schools in implementing the Common Core State Standards and helps students to achieve through education best practices.

-The Wisconsin Department of Public Instruction authorizes Milwaukee Public Schools, and other districts, to operate school-based GED Option #2 (GEDO #2) programs.
-Certain requirements (such as a ninth grade reading level) need to be met for enrollment.
-Students must be 17 years old and in their fourth year of high school or 18 and a full year behind their senior peers in credits to apply.
-Participation in the program is voluntary.
+The Wisconsin Department of Public Instruction authorizes Milwaukee Public Schools and other districts to operate school-based GED Option #2 (GEDO #2) programs.
+Certain requirements need to be met for enrollment.

 The Head Start program is based on the belief that children learn best through a combination of support services.
 This preschool program provides parental, educational, medical, nutritional, psychological, and social support to help children consistently succeed.